Simultaneous shape and topology optimization of wings

 \subsection{Structural parametrization}

 The wing is represented such that the internal topology can be optimized, yet, the skin should be solid, with a given thickness to guarantee that the aerodynamic loads are transferred to solid elements.
-If aerodynamic forces are transferred to void elements, the local compliance will become high and the load transfer be non physical.
+If aerodynamic forces are transferred to void elements, the local compliance will become high, and the load transfer be non-physical.
 The elements outside the wing should be identified and only provide negligible stiffness to the structural model.

-The parametrization of the wing structure is divided into three steps.
-First, the wing shape is mapped to the unfitted finite element mesh and the skin of the wing fixed to be solid.
+The parameterization of the wing structure is divided into three steps.
+First, the wing shape is mapped to the unfitted finite element mesh and the skin of the wing is fixed to be solid.
 The structure inside the wing is then parameterized using the structural design variable.
 These two parts are then agglomerated.
-An overview of the different steps in the process used to differ between skin and internal elements, as well as the combination of the design variables is illustrated in \cref{fig:var_aggreg}.
-Each of the parametrization steps are outlined in one of the following three subsections.
+An overview of the different steps in the process used to differentiate between skin and internal elements, as well as the combination of the design variables is illustrated in \cref{fig:var_aggreg}.
+Each of the parametrization steps is outlined in one of the following three subsections.